martin-rdz/trace_airmass_source/README.md

 ### HYSPLIT input data

-Hysplit ensemble backward trajectories are required.
+HYSPLIT ensemble backward trajectories are required.
+Please note that HYSPLIT itself is not provided within this package (The binary to run is `hyts_ens` with the respective `CONTROL` file).
 In the default setup 10 days with a temporal resolution of 1h.
 Such an trajectory is calculated every 3h in steps of 500m.
 Conveniently the input trajectories are placed in the `trajectories` directory.

 The filename of each trajectory should be
     hysplit_trajectory-[YYYYMMDD-HH]-[lat]-[lon]-[height]-[length].tdump

 SETUP.CFG

     &SETUP
     KMSL=0,
     tm_rain=1,